The following farming practices have consequences or effects on the soil;

 - It releases potassium and phosphorus as ash

-- It has some sterilizing effect on the soil
+- It has a sterilising effect on the soil

-- It stimulate the growth of fresh grass
+- It stimulates the growth of fresh grass

 - It destroys the seeds of weeds